-The originally-proposed New York state (Aa1 stable) budget included several provisions that would have pushed certain costs to the city.
+Last year's proposed New York state (Aa1 stable) budget included several provisions that would have pushed certain costs to the city.
 Those didn't pass but the enacted budget withholds \$600 million of city sales tax and instead keeps it for the state between the current fiscal year and fiscal 2019; the move illustrates the relative strength of states and how their decisions can impact their local governments.
+Similarly, changes in federal aid could impact both the state and city budgets.

 The city has subsidized its large public hospital system, New York City Health + Hospitals (formerly the Health and Hospitals Corporation, or HHC) since it was created, providing both operating and capital support, as well as a capital reserve replenishment obligation on the system's \$870 million of outstanding bonds.
 Amid increasing healthcare costs, declining federal reimbursements for the uninsured and underperforming patient revenue, the system faces significant financial challenges.
-The city has increased its financial support significantly, by \$497 million in fiscal 2016 (to a total of \$2 billion) and \$180 million, \$173 million and \$179 million in fiscal years 2017, 2018 and 2019, respectively.
+The city has increased its financial support of the hospital system significantly.
 That support includes both direct operating support payments and eliminating debt service reimbursements from the hospitals for capital projects financed with city-issued debt.
 The city and hospital system have formulated multi-year plan to increase revenue and decrease expenditures to stabilize the system's financial position.
 The increased size of the subsidies illustrates the enterprise risk the hospital system poses to the city, especially during a period of cost-cutting and considering the city's high fixed costs for debt service, pensions, and retiree health care.